gvdr/INV_anomaly_package/ReadMe.txt

 python3.10 -m venv "venv_p3.10"
 source venv_p3.10/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt pip install outlierdetection --no-index --find-links outlierdetection/dist/

-(For a complete list of required packages (from pip freeze), see requirements.txt)

-Then, install the outlier detection package by running in the root folder
+(For a complete list of required packages (from pip freeze), see requirements.txt) (If somehow --no-index --find-links can be applied only locally to a single package in requirements.txt, we could also include the last pip install outlierdetection... in the previous step, but I wasn't successful in that.
+The pip manual states that the -- flags are global unfortunately.)

-pip install outlierdetection --no-index --find-links outlierdetection/dist/

-for the latest version, or for a specific version e.g.
+For a specific version (instead of the latest), change the last step to

 pip install outlierdetection==0.1.0 --no-index --find-links outlierdetection/dist/